Prize Fund $68.50

 7. Ineligibility The following conditions result in automatic disqualification to participate in the Houston Invitational Tournament:

 a.
-Any bowler who is employed by the host bowling center may not participate in that bowling center.
+Any bowler who is employed by the host bowling center but does not bowl in an IGBO league may not participate.

 b.
 Any bowler who currently bowls in a league at the host-bowling center, but is not a member of an IGBO league.

-8. Fees The tournament entry fee shall be ninety-five ($95) (US) per person.
-The breakdown is as follows: Prize Fund $43.50; Lineage $20.00; Awards Banquet $31.00; IGBO Donation $.50.
-Entries postmarked after June 22, 2013 will pay a late penalty fee of $10.00 per bowler.
-Entries will not be accepted after June 29, 2013 (except for emergency replacements).
-Entries not accompanied by payment will not be processed until payment is received, which may result in changing of entry fee and/or shift preference.
+Entry fee is $100.00.
+Lineage is $21, prize fund is $68.50; Awards Banquet $10.00; IGBO Donation $.50.
+Entries after June 21, 2016 will pay a late penalty fee of $10.00 per bowler.
+Entries will not be accepted after June 28, 2016 (except for emergency replacements).
+Entries not accompanied by payment will not be accepted (see Rule 9).
 When a free or reduced entry is given, an amount equal to the prize fee will be paid into the tournament prize fund by management.

-9. Registration Tournament registration shall close on June 22, 2013 or when all available spots have been filled.
-Entries received with a postmarked date after June 22, 2013 shall be processed on a first-come, first-served basis until June 29, 2013, with a late penalty fee of $10 per bowler (all late fees collected will be allocated directly for the prize fund).
-All entries must be accompanied by full payment of $95.00 (US), less any early bird discounts and/or plus any late fees or optional event fees, per bowler by cashier's check or money order made payable to the Houston Invitational Tournament and mailed to the Houston Invitational Tournament, P. O. Box 3711, Houston, TX 77253-3711.
-Personal checks drawn on US funds will be accepted through June 1, 2013.
-Entries must be postmarked by June 22, 2013 and shall be processed in the order in which they are postmarked.
+9. Registration Tournament registration shall close on June 21, 2016 or when all available spots have been filled.
+Entries received after June 21, 2016 shall be processed on a first-come, first-served basis until June 28, 2016, with a late penalty fee of $10 per bowler (all late fees collected will be allocated directly for the prize fund).
+Only online registration will be accepted.
+All entries must be paid in full by credit card or paypal.
 Once an entry is accepted by the tournament, no refunds shall be made except for re-rated bowlers pursuant to Rule 6 (C).
 Partial entries will be accepted and every effort made to fill the spots, provided all necessary information is provided and fees paid.

 10. Late Bowlers and Substitutes It shall be the sole responsibility of each bowler to be present at their assigned lane at the time of bowling without regard to transportation irregularities, improper directions, mechanical failures or any other reason.
 Late bowlers shall begin bowling in the frame in which they are ready, with prior frames scored as zero (0).
 If a team member is not present, the team may use an authorized substitute as permitted by the Tournament officers.
 If no substitute is available, a zero score will be used for the missing bowler.